-There is so much to do around Wichita State University if you’re attending the American Cornhole League Pro Shootout this summer (Aug.
-20).
+There is so much to do around Wichita State University if you’re attending the Air Capital Hoopfest 2022 this winter (Dec.
+1-3).
 Wichita State’s campus has plenty of things for any lover of art and history.

 Museums and Art

 Take a brief walk outside the front of Eck Stadium and check out Hap Bledsoe Plaza.